LabNPF/LabNPF_scripts/README.md

 Custom in-house scripts have circulated in the Laboratory since the dawn of time, but these lack consistent documentation and version-control.
 The purpose of this repository is to provide curated, version-controlled scripts.

-The use of scripts to automate data processing tasks should always be done in a responsible manner, as scripts should not replace the researcher's decisions and judgment about data processing steps.
+The use of scripts to automate data processing tasks should always be done in a responsible manner, as scripts should not replace the researcher's decisions and judgment about data processing steps (see "Disclaimer" below).

 Guidelines:
   1. When analysing any data, always ensure that you have a safe backup of the same data in another location.
 That way, if anything goes wrong and the data gets deleted ou modified during your analysis/processing, you can always recover the original data.